ricar-torres/prdh-coding-exercise/README.md

 2. **Run**:
     - Navigate to the root of the WebAPI project in the terminal.
     - Use the command `dotnet run` to start the application.
+		- Make sure the http://localhost:5000 is available.
+		- Wait a minute to make sure the webapi is ready.

 3. **Test WorkerTestLab**:
     - Once the application is running, the `WorkerTestLab` will automatically start and log its activities.
 Monitor the logs to ensure it's fetching and processing data correctly.